PreciousBiscuit/cordova-plugin-bluebird-reader/README.md

 # Bluebird RFID/Barcode Reader Plugin [Android]
-This plugin allows you to communicate with Bluebird rfid/barcode readers (RFR900) over bluetooth 2.0+.
+This plugin allows you to communicate with Bluebird rfid/barcode readers (RFR900) over bluetooth 2.0+ on Android.

 ## Requirements
 * Cordova 5.0.0 or higher
 * Android 4.1 or higher

 ## Limitations
 * iOS is not supported.
-I'm still waiting on response from Bluebird if they have any SDK for iOS that I could use for implementation.
+I'm still waiting [2019-06-26] for response from Bluebird if they have any SDK for iOS that I could use for implementation.
 * Only one Bluebird reader can be connected.
+* This plugin does not handle searching for bluetooth devices.

 ## Issues
-* Bluebird SDK issue - Disconnecting different bluetooth device disconnects bluebird reader as well.
+* Disconnecting different bluetooth device disconnects bluebird reader as well.
+There is an issue inside the library that I had to use and there was no way around it.

-## Notice
-* Reading of RFID tags and barcodes is working.

-## TODO (Documentation)
-Will be done soon (I hope).

 ## Install
 `cordova plugin add https://github.com/PreciousBiscuit/cordova-plugin-bluebird-reader.git`